vga101/gaiasky/docs/User-interface.rst

 away by clicking on the ``Run`` button.
 If the script contains errors, you will be notified in the box below and you will not be able to run the script until these errors are dealt with.

+.. hint:: Add your own scripts to the folder ``$HOME/.gaiasky/scripts`` so that Gaia Sky can find them.

 Preferences window
 ==================